Eliminating Stringent Contingencies: How to Make a Contingent Offer Stronger

 “A smart agent is going to be able to demonstrate that their buyer is very serious,” Lagrois says of the offer-writing process.
 “An inexperienced agent is going to have a tough time navigating through that kind of deal.”

-So you’ve found a great agent, they’ve helped you price your home appropriately, and together you’ve created a solid, provable marketing plan; now what?
+So you’ve found a great agent, they’ve helped you price your home appropriately, and together you’ve created a solid, provable marketing plan.
+Now what?

 As the old saying goes, money talks.
-Coming in with an offer that is at or over asking price is one way to grab the seller’s attention.
+Coming in with an offer that is at or over the asking price is one way to grab the seller’s attention.
 From there, consider using a little creativity to sweeten the deal.

 “I’ve seen buyers doing things like offering free occupancy after closing to make their offer more attractive,” notes Lagrois.